WS-UB/WL-Local-Server/docs/csi_calibration.md

 - [x] Retrieve and read the data from the given MinIO folder.
 - [x] Get the GPS Coordinates from the read parquet file and send it back to the MQTT broker.
 - [x] Retrieve data for specific key requested.
+- [x] CSI data can be calibrated and used to generate AoA heatmaps.